loctt12345/game-matching/README.md

 - This is a ASP.NET Core MVC web app in framework .NET 7.
 - Websocket using SignalR library.
 - WebRTC for processing peer to peer function (Voice chat).
 - MS SQLServer to store queue of players and rooms (I'm using in-memory to store data but i also created a MatchingService for storing data in database using Entity Framework).
+- I'm using a simple algorithm to match players: it will find the first room which match some information such as type of games, size of room and the room is not locked.